MykolaKoretskyi/TODO-list/README.md

   The logic of the program works with the TODO list of tasks that are recorded during the program's operation in the H2 in-memory database.
 To store data, a table is created and filled usingscripts located in the resources/database folder.
-In the TaskStatus.enum object in the "entities" package allowable values ​​of TODO task statuses are described.
+In the TaskStatus.enum object in the "model" package allowable values ​​of TODO task statuses are described.

   The application runs on port 8085 (specified in the "application.properties" file)